-• Additional plyometric training will not cause statistically significant differences between the experimental and control groups in the subjective evaluation of the load.
+• Additional plyometric training will not cause statistically significant differences in the subjective load evaluation between the experimental and control groups.

 • Additional plyometric training will not cause statistically significant differences between the experimental and control groups in the subjective assessment of psychological stress.